zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/function_calling.md

     * Resquest: `$Request`
     * Tool name: `get-bank-holidays-2025`
-    * Tool description: `This function has no input, and returns a JSON containing the bank holidays of The Netherlands of the year 2025.`
+    * Tool description: `This function has no input, and returns a JSON containing the bank holidays in The Netherlands for the year 2025.`
     * Function microflow: here we call the `GetBankHolidays_Function` microflow previously done.
     * Use return value: No

 ### Changing the system prompt

-It is important to remeber that a function will only be called correctly if the LLM knows when and which function to call when.
+It is important to remember that a function will only be called correctly if the LLM knows when and which function to call.
 Therefore, we follow a similar approached as described in the [Build a Chatbot from Scratch Using the Blank GenAI App](/appstore/modules/genai/using-genai/blank-app/#changing-system-prompt).

 1. Open the copied `ACT_FullScreenChat_Open` microflow from your `MyFirstBot` module.
 2. Locate the **ChatContext** action.
-3. Inside this action, find the `System prompt` parameter, which has default an emprty value.
+3. Inside this action, find the `System prompt` parameter, which has default an empty value.
 4. Update the `System prompt` value to reflect your desired behavior.
-For example, *`You are an assistant that supports users in a company with several requests.
-If the user talks asks to write an email, first ask if it is for internal of external person.
-If it is internally, ask the request, if it is for external, and be more polite.
-In both cases, call the function get-current-user-name as the signature.
+For example, *`You are an assistant that supports users in a company with various requests.
+When a user asks you to write an email, ensure all necessary information is provided.
+If any information is missing, ask the user for more details.
+Use the function get-current-user-name to retrieve the user's display name for the email signature.
+If the user asks for bank holidays in the Netherlands for the year 2025, use the function get-bank-holidays-2025 to retrieve this information.
+For any other requests, respond appropriately based on the context and provide helpful information.
 Always keep your answers short.`*
 5. Save the changes.

 ## Testing and Troubleshooting

-Assuming that you followed the steps from the [Build a Chatbot from Scratch Using the Blank GenAI App](/appstore/modules/genai/using-genai/blank-app/), especially the [Infrastructure Configuration](/appstore/modules/genai/using-genai/blank-app/#config) to be able to run your application, you should be able to have a running application by now, so make sure that before testing your app, complete the Mendix Cloud GenAI, OpenAI or Bedrock configuration.
+Before proceeding with testing, ensure that you have completed the Mendix Cloud GenAI, OpenAI, or Bedrock configuration as outlined in the [Build a Chatbot from Scratch Using the Blank GenAI App](/appstore/modules/genai/using-genai/blank-app/) tutorial, particularly the [Infrastructure Configuration](/appstore/modules/genai/using-genai/blank-app/#config) section.

 To test the Chatbot, navigate to the **Home** icon to open the chatbot interface.
 Start interacting with your chatbot by typing in the chat box.